 If there was ever an association that an American travel journalist should aspire to, this is the one.

-Depending upon your travel niche and your location, the following list of associations are worth further research:
+Depending upon your travel niche and your location, the following list of travel writing associations are worth further research:

 Adventure Travel Trade Association